Governance, Risk, and Compliance before GRC

 Compliance programs are the rules of the market, government, or industry in which the organization operates.
 This is beneficial to ensuring continuity between organizations in the same field and ensures a safe equal playing field for consumers and companies associated with an organization.
 In the case of cybersecurity, compliance requirements are designed to ensure that consumers can operate with an expected degree of trust in the organization that their data is safe from theft.

-While these individual applications may have been sufficient to run a business in the past, it simply leaves too many gaps to supplement the operations of an organization in today’s landscape.
+While these individual applications may have been sufficient to run a business in the past, it simply leaves too many gaps to supplement an organization's operations in today’s landscape.
 The GRC meaning and GRC tool definition is wrought with inefficiencies for business management.
-The components that make up GRC do not communicate across each other and contain tools that act independently instead of in unison.
+The components that makeup GRC do not communicate across each other and contain tools that act independently instead of in unison.

 Modern Times, Modern Solutions